daanl63/initpower-new/_site/README.md

-# Migration of MV & VTS sites to Jekyll Project - 17/9/2025
+# Migration of Init Power sites to Jekyll Project - 27/10/2025

 ** HOW TO MAKE CHANGES **